gmumpower/gmumpower/README.md

 - 🔭 I’m currently working on ...
 Everything
-- 🌱 I’m currently learning ...Node.js, Express.js, and integrating middleware
+- 🌱 I’m currently learning ...Command Line Generating Applications
 - 👯 I’m looking to collaborate on ...
 Anything!
-- 🤔 I’m looking for help with ...
-Middleware
+- 🤔 I’m looking for help with ... best study practices
 - 💬 Ask me about ...
 Finance/ credit Projects you might have
 - 📫 How to reach me: ... gavinmumpower96@gmail.com
 - ⚡ Fun fact: ...
 I'm a jack of all trades type person, anything you throw my way I will have some knowledge in it.